bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

   },
 };
 ```
+CommonJS is the format that [Node modules](https://nodejs.org/docs/v0.4.1/api/modules.html#modules) are written in.

 ???

 Here is an example CommonJS module that uses `require` to include dependencies, and `module.exports` to export the module.
 Note that this format is **synchronous**, it implies that all dependencies can be synchronously loaded.

+Because CommonJS requires less verbose boilerplate than AMD, Node-style modules have become more popular.

 ---